 Organizations or groups interested in a Mary’s Pence Grant will need to complete the Online Funding Inquiry (OFI).
 A representative from Mary’s Pence will respond within one week of submission of the OFI.
-OFIs are due by July 10, 2020 for the fall funding cycle.
+OFIs are due by January 1, 2020 for the spring funding cycle.
 If invited to apply for a grant, applications are due February 1 or August 1 each year.

 Applications are reviewed by a committee including staff, board members, and volunteers.
 Applicants are typically notified of decisions in three months following the due dates, May and November respectively.
 Final reports are due one year after the grant is received.